algorandfoundation/puya/docs/lg-calling-apps.md

 #### ARC4Client method

-A ARC4Client client represents the ARC-4 abimethods of a smart contract and can be used to call abimethods in a type safe way
+An ARC4Client client represents the ARC-4 abimethods of a smart contract and can be used to call abimethods in a type safe way

-ARC4Client's can be produced by using `puyapy --output-client=True` when compiling a smart contract (this would be useful if you wanted to publish a client for consumption by other smart contracts) An ARC4Client can also be be generated from an ARC-32/ARC-56 application.json using `puyapy-clientgen` e.g. `puyapy-clientgen examples/hello_world_arc4/out/HelloWorldContract.arc56.json`, this would be the recommended approach for calling another smart contract that is not written in Algorand Python or does not provide the source
+ARC4Client's can be produced by using `puyapy --output-client=True` when compiling a smart contract (this would be useful if you wanted to publish a client for consumption by other smart contracts) An ARC4Client can also be generated from an ARC-32/ARC-56 application.json using `puyapy-clientgen` e.g. `puyapy-clientgen examples/hello_world_arc4/out/HelloWorldContract.arc56.json`, this would be the recommended approach for calling another smart contract that is not written in Algorand Python or does not provide the source